Skip to content

 from uni_pydantic import UniNode, UniEdge, UniSession, Field, Relationship, Vector

-1. Define Models¶
+1. Define Models

 class User(UniNode):

-"""A user who views and purchases products."""
+"""A user who purchases books."""

 __label__ = "User"